concretio/SMOCKER/messages/template.validate.md

 This will validate the SObject and its fields in the given data template from the specified salesforce org.

-# flags.templateName.summary
+# flags.template-name.summary

 For creating a default template.

-# flags.templateName.description
+# flags.template-name.description

 Creates a default template can be used for initial 'json' adaption.

 # Examples

-- `sf template validate --templateName MyTemplate`
+- `sf template validate --template-name MyTemplate`